egorlem/ultima.zsh-theme/README.md

 ### Theme includes prompt settings, vsc_info settings, and zsh completion settings
 ### **Prompt**

-Essentially, the shell prompt is split into three separate lines.
+The shell prompt is split into three separate lines.
 The first line helps to visually divide the previous output from the next prompt.
 The second line consists of three **segments** and contains all about path.
 The third is the input line.

 ### **Path segments**